slawekzachcial/pipelines-azure/README.md

 The deployment consists of putting the content of the `main` branch into `gh-pages` branch which publishes it to the [website](https://slawekzachcial.github.io/pipelines-azure/).

+The BASH snippets used in various tasks are implemented in `pipeline.sh` script.

 ## Spell Check

 The pipeline checks the spelling of all markdown files in this repository.